bottkars/Azurestack-Kickstart/README.md

 "ArmEndpoint": "https://adminmanagement.local.azurestack.external"
 }
 ```
+# Initail Post Installation
 Start the post installation with
 The Command will run itsself in elevated Mode
 ```Powershell
 D:\azurestack-dsc\admin\01_post_deploy.ps1
 ```
 This will:
-    -disable updates
+   - disable updates
    - Install GitSCM, Chrome and Shortcuts for the Portals
 ![image](https://user-images.githubusercontent.com/8255007/33950960-fb359682-e02d-11e7-87c7-4fc6d5f60f3c.png)

+## initial powershell modules config

-To set the initial Stack Konfiguration and install Powershell Modules run:
+To set the initial stack configuration and install Powershell Modules run:
 ```Powershell
 D:\azurestack-dsc\admin\03-initial_stack.ps1
 ```
-The Command will run itsself in elevated Mode
+The Command will run itself in elevated Mode
 ![image]![image](https://user-images.githubusercontent.com/8255007/33956253-4c7f325e-e03e-11e7-8bc9-86c480d74424.png)

+this task can be repeated at any time to update the AzureStack Powershell environment

+## register the stack

 # Staring the customizations